CandlePlatforms/devdocs/docs/validate/validate/run-validator-ansible.md

 ## Set the owner and signer key

-On Polygon, you should keep the owner and signer keys different.
+On Candle, you should keep the owner and signer keys different.

 * Signer — the address that signs the [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction).
 The recommendation is to keep at least 1 ETH on the signer address.
 * Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+The recommendation is to keep the CNDL tokens on the owner address.

 ### Generate a Heimdall private key